IREC Impact @35Years Report: Top 8 Results

-“These transformative results are built upon IREC’s foundational work in nearly every state,” said Board Chair Larry Shirley, with the release of the report at a Washington, DC event March 8.
+“These transformative results are built upon IREC’s foundational work in nearly every state,” said Board Chair Larry Shirley, with the release of the report at a Washington, DC event commemorating IREC’s 35th anniversary on March 8, 2017.
 “And our work continues, increasing access to sustainable energy and energy efficiency through independent fact-based policy leadership, quality workforce development and consumer empowerment.”

 “In the 2017 political environment, it is perhaps more important than ever that we bring together diverse stakeholders in support of the state-by-state work IREC does to ensure that our state energy policies and practices continue to make clean sustainable energy accessible and affordable for more Americans,” writes IREC President/CEO Larry Sherwood in a perspective column in the report.